Nooria/udportfolio-optimize.github.io/README.md

 **In this project I optimize few things to achieves a target PageSpeed score:**

-- Added media query for print.css
+- Added media query for print.css.
 - Removed link to google web font since I found it was not necessary.
 - Resized and Compressed pizzeria_115px.jpg and profilepic.jpg images for the front page.
 - Inlined the style.css code.